COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

 Coronavirus Job Retention Scheme

-The scheme is open to all employers so long as they have a UK PAYE payroll scheme that was registered on HMRC’s real time information system for PAYE on or before 19 March 2020, and have a UK bank account.
+The extended scheme is open to all employers, whether their business remains open or closed, so long as they have a UK PAYE payroll scheme that was registered on HMRC’s real time information system for PAYE on or before 30 October 2020, and have a UK bank account.
 Although the scheme is available to public sector organisations, the government expects that few public sector organisations will furlough employees as the majority of their staff will be providing essential public services or contributing to the response to the COVID-19 outbreak.
 Furthermore, where organisations are receiving public funding for staff costs (including non-public sector organisations), they are not expected to furlough staff.

 Even after redeployment has been considered, some public sector organisations may find that some workers are less busy but the CJRS does appear to make clear that HMRC would be reluctant to approve a claim by a public sector organisation.
 For now, such organisations should continue to review their workforce arrangements as part of the response to COVID-19.
 In the case of casual workers, they should be assured that there may be shifts available at some point where they could be needed, albeit this may be in slightly different types of roles.
 NHS workers may be able to undertake shifts for NHS 111.

-As long as workers were on your payroll on 19 March 2020, then they will be eligible for furlough leave (the original Treasury Direction changed the cut-off date from 28 February after extensive lobbying).
+As long as workers were employed and on your payroll on 30 October 2020, then they will be eligible for furlough leave.
 This could include employees on fixed-term, flexible or zero-hours contracts, or those on agency contracts where the employer pays the worker through its payroll.
 The scheme is open to foreign nationals and grants under the scheme are not treated as “access to public funds”, meaning that being placed on furlough will not impact on any visa conditions.

 The Government has announced separate measures for the self-employed and for contingent workers.